antnbaranov/HarshBarash/README.md

 #  Hey 👋🏻

-I'm Anton, a developer passionate about this amazing world of technology.
+I'm Anton, studying at the university. <br/>
+Work in the IT world.